giokincade/astronaut/README.md

 ### AstNode.deparse(options)
 A shortcut for escodegen.generate(AstNode.ast(), options)
 ### AstNode.wrap(codeOrTemplate)
-Wrap the current expression in the expression specified by an underscore template.
-The current expression should be represented as "expression" in the template.
+Wrap the current node in the code specified by an underscore template.
+The template can be a string to be parsed or a compiled template.
+The current node should be represented as `node` in the template.
 For
 example:
-node.wrap("f(<%= expression=>)")
+node.wrap("f(<%= node =>)")

-This method is only available for expression nodes.
-### AstNode.wrapBody(codeOrTemplate)
+### AstNode.replace(code)
-Wrap the current block statement with the code specified by an underscore template.
+Replace the current node with the results of parsing the input `code`
-The current block statement body should be represented as "body" in the template.
-For example:
-node.wrapBody("try { <%= body %> } catch(e) {}")

-This method is only avialable for block container nodes
 ### AstNode.prefix(code)
 Insert the statement specified in code prior to the statement encoded by the current node.
 ### AstNode.suffix(code)